Oxford Area High School

 Oxford Area High School (OAHS) is the only secondary school in the Oxford Area School District.
-It is in Oxford in Chester County, Pennsylvania, United States.
-The first high school in Oxford was established in 1869 and the latest building was opened in 2005.
+It is in East Nottingham Township in Chester County, Pennsylvania, United States.
+It has an Oxford post office address.

+The first high school in Oxford was established in 1869.
 The student body consists of about 1,200 students.
+The high school was and has been racially integrated, even though prior to the late 1940s area elementary schools had been racially segregated.
+In 1952 OASD was created through consolidating existing school districts.

+Previously the school was in Oxford borough.
+It relocated to East Nottingham Township in 2005.
 The previous building, heavily renovated, is now the Penn's Grove Middle School.